 No Wall Street background.
 No finance degree.
 Just someone who learned the hard way and decided to share everything they wish they'd known sooner.

-The Equity Anchor was started in 2026 for one simple reason: good, honest personal finance information is surprisingly hard to find.
+The Equity Anchor was started in 2026 for one simple reason: good, honest personal finance information is surprisingly hard to find — and I've seen that problem from both sides of the table.

 The name comes from the idea that in uncertain financial waters — and there are always uncertain waters — having an anchor keeps you grounded.
 Not paralyzed, but steady.
 Making decisions from a place of knowledge rather than confusion or fear.